-A Lie $2$-algebra is a $2$-vector space $C$ equipped with a skew-symmetric bilinear functor, such that the Jacobi identity is controlled by a natural isomorphism, which satisfies the coherence law of its own.
-It is well-known that a Lie $2$-algebras is equivalent to a 2-term $L_\infty$-algebras.
+A Lie $2$-algebra is a $2$-vector space $C$ equipped with a skew-symmetric bilinear functor, such that the Jacobi identity is controlled by a natural isomorphism, which satisfies a coherence law of its own.
+The category of Lie $2$-algebras is equivalent to the category of 2-term $L_\infty$-algebras (see \cite{baez:2algebras}).

 \begin{defi} An {\bf $L_\infty$-algebra} is a graded vector space $\mathfrak{g}=\oplus_{i\in \mathbb Z}\mathfrak{g}_i$ equipped with a system $\{l_k|~1\leq k<\infty\}$ of linear maps $l_k:\wedge^k\mathfrak{g}\longrightarrow \mathfrak{g}$ with degree $\deg(l_k)=2-k$, where the exterior powers are interpreted in the graded sense and the following relation with Koszul sign ``{\rm Ksgn}'' is satisfied for all $n\geq0$: